CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-On-premises-Server.md

 ### Upgrade NetQ Agent on a Cumulus Linux Switch

-A simple process installs the NetQ Agent on a Cumulus switch.
+A simple process installs the upgraded NetQ Agent on a Cumulus switch.

 1. Verify or edit the `/etc/apt/sources.list` file to include the repository for Cumulus NetQ.